essif-lab/framework/docs/tev2/terms/tag.md

 id: tag
 # TEv2: generic front-matter for curated texts
 scope: tev2
+termname: tag
 termtype: concept
-termid: tag
+termattrs:
+grouptags:
+synonyms:
 formphrases: tag{ss}
-grouptags:
 status: proposed
 created: 2022-06-06
 updated: 2022-06-06
-vsntag: v0.1
 contributors: RieksJ
 # TEv2: type-specific front-matter for type `concept`
 isa: identifier
-term: tag  # Text that is the name of the concept in (human readable) texts.
-fullterm: Tag (of/within a Scope)
-shorterm:
-synonyms:
 glossaryText: "an alphanumeric string that is used to identify [scopes](@) (so called 'scopetags'), group [terms](@) (so called 'grouptags'), or identify a specific version of a [terminology](@) (so called 'versiontags') from within a specific [scope](@)."
 # Docusaurus \(see https://docusaurus\.io/docs/api/plugins/@docusaurus/plugin-content-docs#markdown-front-matter\):
 title: "Tag"